Central Michigan University: Residence life

 CMU offers only co-ed residence halls, with Sweeney Hall the last to convert, from females only, in the fall of 2010.

 Construction began on two more buildings, Celani and Fabiano, near the East Quad in the spring of 2005.
 The buildings are somewhat similar in design to the New Towers which opened in 2003.
 On December 1, 2005, one of the buildings was named The Ben and Marion Celani Residence hall to recognize the generosity of Detroit area businessman Thomas Celani and his wife Vicki.
 On April 20, 2006, the remaining building was named the Fabiano Family Residence Hall, recognizing their contribution to the school.
 John S. Fabiano served on the board of trustees 1999–2004, and also owns the Fabiano Brothers Inc, an alcohol distribution company.
 These two new halls opened for the fall semester of 2006, along with a new Residential Restaurant to serve the residents of the six East Area halls.

 Greek life

 CMU recognizes academic, social, and professional Greek organizations which comply with university rules and regulations such as its anti-hazing policies.
 Currently, in the social realm, there consists of 9 fraternities and 11 sororities.
 Other Greek life organizations that pertain to honoCe, degrees, and multicultural backgrounds have formed as well throughout the years.
 Each is unique to their own roots, and provides a great networking opportunity for students at the university.
+There have been a number of incidents with fraternities on campus, including a controversy where one fraternity allegedly used KKK outfits and traditions to rush.